 If the student is receiving instruction via a homebound teacher, then the student remains on his/her classroom teacher's roll, and the classroom teacher remains the teacher of record.
 Therefore, the classroom teacher is responsible for assigning the quarter, semester, and final grades to the student.
-In order for the classroom teacher to be informed regarding student progress, frequent, preferably weekly, communication is required between the classroom teacher in a timely manner.
+For the classroom teacher to be informed regarding student progress, frequent, preferably weekly, communication is required between the classroom and homebound teachers, and all work completed by the student must be turned in to the classroom teacher in a timely manner.
 It is the responsibility of the classroom teacher to grade each work product and return the work to the homebound teacher in a timely manner to ensure the student is getting regular and relevant feedback on academic performance.
 Since not all classroom activities will be appropriate in a homebound setting, some assignments may be eliminated, altered, or replaced for a student in the homebound setting.
-While course requirements for the individual student may be modified by the classroom teacher, standards must be met in order for the student to earn course credit.
+While course requirements for the individual student may be modified by the classroom teacher, standards must be met for the student to earn course credit.

-If the student is receiving hospital/homebound instruction via online courses, then the school's computer operator will create the student's new online schedule and the student's previous classroom teacher(s) will no longer serve as the teacher(s) of record.
+If the student is receiving hospital homebound instruction via online courses, then the school's computer operator will create the student's new online schedule and the student's previous classroom teacher(s) will no longer serve as the teacher(s) of record.